-- You Killed My Sister: Sports Max killed her elder sister because she witnessed him performing a mob hit.
-Hermes got herself imprisoned at Green Dolphin on purpose, just to have a shot at killing him while he was serving time for racketeering.
+- You Killed My Father: Sports Maxx killed her elder sister because she witnessed him performing a mob hit.
+Ermes got herself imprisoned at Green Dolphin on purpose, just to have a shot at killing him while he was serving time for racketeering.

 - Bigger on the Inside: Burning Down the House is pretty similar to the last part's Mr. President, being an extradimensional space that emulates Green Dolphin's music room as it was before fire destroyed it.

 - Break the Cutie: His mom was a prisoner and he's been hiding in a prison his whole life, so he's pretty broken by the time the series starts.

 - The Chew Toy: He goes through an incredible amount of pain and torture throughout the series.
 One of the most cringe-inducing is the part where he only remembers the last three things he learned after a certain point, so he repeatedly touches an electrified puddle of water, screaming and crying in agony.
 Each time, the only thing he remembers are the things he must do to help Jolyne, so he repeats the process again...and again...and again.

 - Combo Platter Powers: He, along with Dio, is the only character to own two Stands.
 Additionally, he's the only character ever to use two Stands simultaneously — he fights Pucci in the hidey-hole he generates using Burning Down The House at the same time that he uses Weather Report to attack him with oxygen.

 - Creepy Child: Thanks to his Stand ability to live in the "memories" of places, he can appear in random corners of Stone Ocean.

 - Determinator: The premier example in "Stone Ocean".
 He will not stop trying to help his friends.
 Because of this, he's the only one to survive against Pucci.